⛸️

 Ultra-C Grid: Ranked

 In this view, skaters are ranked by the number of ultra-c jumps for which they have member or prospective member status.
 Ties between skaters are broken by the number of ultra-c jumps for which each skater has member status.
 For example, Sasha Trusova and Sofya Samodelkina both have member or prospective member status for every ultra-c jump.
-However, as of late 2023, Sasha has member status for four of these jumps, whereas Sofya has member status for three of these jumps.
-Thus, at this point in time, Sasha was ranked higher.
+However, as of late 2023, Sasha had member status for four of these jumps, whereas Sofya had member status for three of these jumps.
+Thus, at that point in time, Sasha was ranked higher.

 Ultra-C Grid: Alphabetized